 D. environments like metal detectors that make it unnecessary for search teams in the Arizona desert.

 The original version creates a misplaced modifier: read literally, the phrase to use metal detectors like the Arizona desert implies that the Arizona desert is a metal detector — clearly a ridiculous meaning.
 (B) creates the same error; the replacement of making it with that make it does not address the real problem in the sentence.
-(D) creates a different misplaced modifiers: the phrase environments like metal detectors illogically implies that metal detectors are environments.
+(D) creates a different misplaced modifier: the phrase environments like metal detectors illogically implies that metal detectors are environments.
 (C) is correct because it makes clear that the Arizona desert is an environment.

 In 1997, David Perry founded Indigo Ag, a company dedicated to commercializing microorganisms that help plants grow.
 Indigo Ag’s scientists have identified a variety of microbes that confer resistance to drought, are developing others that reduce the need for chemical fertilizers and pesticides in five important crops: corn, rice, soybeans, cotton, and wheat.